liv-io/ansible-roles-bsd/README.md

 * Services can be monitored with Monit and exported via monit_exporter to Prometheus
 * Scripts support Email and Prometheus monitoring
 * Logs can be forwarded with syslog to Loki
-* Prometheus has built-in alerting rules and Grafana dashboards for scripts and services
+* Prometheus has built-in alerting rules and Grafana dashboards
-* Loki has built-in alerting rules and Grafana dashboards for scripts and services
+* Loki has built-in alerting rules and Grafana dashboards
 * Restic and rest-server can be used to backup machines
 * Time can be synchronized with NTP client
 * Host-based firewall restricts ingress and egress traffic by default